-14 Brands That Are Giving Back For Breast Cancer Awareness Month
+6 Brands That Are Giving Back This Breast Cancer Awareness Month

 With the arrival of October comes the launch of the annual international health campaign Breast Cancer Awareness Month.
 There are multiple organizations that promote the cause by collaborating with brands along with influencers raising awareness on their social media accounts.

-If you’d like to show your support and contribute to a foundation or two, we’ve rounded up a list of brands that are giving back this year.
-From Rihanna‘s Savage X Fenty collaboration with the Clara Lionel Foundation to Estée Lauder‘s Pink Perfection Lipstick Set for the Breast Cancer Research Foundation, find out how companies in the fashion, beauty and food industries are contributing to the research, awareness and prevention of breast cancer.
+For those who would like to show their support for the campaign, we’ve rounded up a list of brands that are giving back this year.
+From Araks‘ bra and bralette offerings benefiting the Breast Cancer Research Foundation (BCRF) to Casetify‘s phone cases for the Living Beyond Breast Cancer organization, find out how companies in fashion, beauty and tech are contributing to the research, awareness and prevention of breast cancer.

-While you’re here, read how areola tattoos help breast cancer survivors reconnect with their bodies.
+While you’re here, read about how areola tattoos help breast cancer survivors reconnect with their bodies.